Private Hip Surgery: Toronto, Ontario

 All medically necessary hip surgeries are delivered through the publicly funded Ontario Health Insurance Plan (OHIP), because private surgical options in Ontario are restricted.
 Ontario surgeons may not accept payment for medically necessary hip surgery from Ontario residents.

 Unlike most provinces, Ontario effectively prevents its surgeons from "opting out" of OHIP, which would otherwise allow them to see Ontario residents privately within the province.
-Accordingly, Greater Toronto residents interested in private-pay hip surgery must travel out-of-province for any medically necessary procedure.
+Accordingly, some Greater Toronto residents interested in private-pay hip surgery choose to travel out-of-province for any medically necessary procedure.

 Current regulations: Ontario maintains some of the stricter regulations around private surgery in Canada.
 The Commitment to the Future of Medicare Act (CFMA) prohibits physicians from charging patients for OHIP-insured services, and enforcement has historically been rigorous.
 Unlike BC, QC, or AB, Ontario has seen less legal challenge to these restrictions, and the private hip surgical landscape remains more constrained.

-Typical wait times for orthopedic surgery in Ontario
+Typical wait times for hip surgery in Toronto

 Wait 1 and Wait 2